ShaunCurtis/Blazr.VSA/Documents/DomainDataObjects.md

 ```
 ### Money

-As does money whih also adds
+As does money whih also adds the basic arithmetic operators.

 ```csharp
 public readonly record struct Money